Start Your Career as a CNA in Arizona

 Approvals

-Lifework is proud to offer our proprietary CPR and First Aid certification courses.
-We are also a national partner and Licensed Training Provider with the American Red Cross (ARC), and operate several American Heart Association (AHA) and Health and Safety Institute (HSI) Training Centers.
+Lifework Education is proud to offer our proprietary CPR and First Aid certification courses.
+We are also a national partner and Licensed Training Provider with the American Red Cross (ARC) and operate several American Heart Association (AHA) and Health and Safety Institute (HSI) Training Centers.
 All resuscitation courses follow the guidelines published by the International Liaison Committee on Resuscitation (ILCOR).

 We offer several professional training programs, including EMT, CNA, Caregiver, and phlebotomy, all of which are approved by the relevant state agencies.
 Currently, only the paramedic program is included under the ABHES grant of accreditation.

-Lifework’s paramedic program is accredited by CAAHEP under the recommendation of CoAEMSP and institutionally accredited in Peoria, Arizona, by the Accrediting Bureau of Health Education Schools (ABHES).
+Lifework Education’s paramedic program is accredited by CAAHEP under the recommendation of CoAEMSP and institutionally accredited in Peoria, Arizona, by the Accrediting Bureau of Health Education Schools (ABHES).